-The method is more known as Dermaplaning.
-It involves shaving the face to exfoliate, get rid of facial hair, and have a clear canvas for more flawless makeup application.
+The method is better known as Dermaplaning.
+It involves shaving the face to exfoliate, getting rid of facial hair, and having a clear canvas for a more flawless makeup application.

-However, Dermaplaning is not as simple as picking up a standard razor, applying shaving cream, and getting to work.
-In fact, to do it properly, you would need to be certified dermatologist or Accredited after training, so find your local Dermaplaning specialist.
-In this blog, we are going to cover dermalplaning benefits.
+However, dermaplaning is not as simple as picking up a standard razor, applying shaving cream, and getting to work.
+In fact, to do it properly, you would need to be a certified dermatologist or accredited after training, so find your local Dermaplaning specialist.
+In this blog, we will cover dermalplaning benefits.

-People who have tried Dermaplaning have raved about its ability to keep you looking young, bright, and fresh.
-Since it goes deeper than shaving, it effectively kick-starts the cell regeneration process.
+People who have tried dermaplaning raved about its ability to keep you looking young, bright, and fresh.
+Since it goes deeper than shaving, it effectively kicks-starts the cell regeneration process.
 It improves the appearance of acne scars, hyperpigmentation, and fine wrinkles.
 It can also help liven up dull, dry, and sun-damaged skin.

 WHAT IS DERMAPLANING?

-Although it’s only gaining popularity now, Dermaplaning has long been practised by dermatologists for decades.
+Although it’s only gaining popularity now, dermatologists have practised dermaplaning for decades.
 It was initially a solution to be an effective alternative to chemical exfoliation, prepping the skin for resurfacing treatments and deeper chemical peels.
-But in the past couple of years, many women have started resorting to Dermaplaning to get rid of peach fuzz—vellus hair—and to remove dead skin cells in the face.
+But in the past couple of years, many women have started resorting to Dermaplaning to get rid of peach fuzz—vellus hair—and remove dead skin cells in the face.

-With Dermaplaning, the dermatologist will use a sterile, medical-grade scalpel to remove the vellus hair and dead skin cells gently.
+With dermaplanation, the dermatologist will use a sterile, medical-grade scalpel to gently remove the vellus hair and dead skin cells.
 As a result, you’ll have a smoother face and a brighter glow.
-The procedure is safe for most people and doesn’t need any downtime for recovery.
-There’s also little risk of side effects, especially when an expert performs it.
+The procedure is safe for most people and doesn’t require any downtime for recovery.
+There’s also little risk of side effects, especially when an expert performs them.

 Dermaplaning and regular shaving are similar in method.
-Still, the significant difference is that Dermaplaning is a more thorough and safer version of shaving.
-If your goal is to get rid of your peach fuzz, then you can shave your face and call it a day.
+Still, the significant difference is that dermaplaning is a more thorough and safer version of shaving.
+If your goal is to get rid of your peach fuzz, you can shave your face and call it a day.
 But anything past that, you should consult a professional about Dermaplaning.
-With this procedure, not only will you remove the pesky peach fuzz on your face, but you’ll also get to eliminate dead skin cells which are not possible with a regular shaving blade.
+With this procedure, you will not only remove the pesky peach fuzz on your face, but also eliminate dead skin cells, which are impossible with a regular shaving blade.

-Dermaplaning uses a sharp blade which a trained, experienced, and the licensed practitioner will use to careful exfoliate your skin.
+Dermaplaning uses a sharp blade that a trained, experienced, and licenced practitioner will use to carefully exfoliate your skin.
 There are home devices available, but we advise against using them.
 Not only can you nick your skin with them and cause bleeding, but a trained professional will never use the same blade twice.
-Shaving from a home setting can lead to risks of infection and breakouts, which isn’t worth it.
+Shaving from the home can lead to infections and breakouts, which isn’t worth it.

-If you’re looking for a Dermaplaning treatment in Rutland, or nearby areas of Corby, and Stamford, get in touch with us to see how we can help.
+If you’re looking for a dermaplaning treatment in Rutland, or nearby areas of Corby and Stamford, contact us to learn how we can help.